tlswg/tlswg.github.io/index.md

 <div class="row">
     <div class="col-sm-4">
         <h2>Documentation</h2>
+        <p>Are you new to TLS, looking for a particular specification, or in search of a summary of related academic research?
+The links below should get you started.</p>
         <ul>
             <li><a href="https://github.com/tlswg/tlswg-wiki/blob/master/OVERVIEW.md">Overview of TLS and DTLS</a> <span class="label label-success">start here!</span></li>
             <li><a href="https://datatracker.ietf.org/wg/tls/documents/">Active and related documents</a></li>